CastelJeremy/simple-music-api/docs/routes.md

 # Routes

-Routes simplify the modification of data.
-They respect different HTTP Methods to execute CRUD methods.
-They are self-explanatory but further detail is given below.
+Routes respects different HTTP Methods for CRUD execution.
+POST to create, GET to read, PUT to update and DELETE to delete.

+Every routes is secured and requires a valid token except the `/login` route which provides an authentification endpoint.

 ## Overview